Cannabis Education Program

 Go to Health Canada's website for a list of licensed producers.

-Key jobs available in the industry are reflected in the four topics of these courses: growers, regulators, marketers and patient experience/customer service experts.
+Key jobs available in the industry are reflected in the four topics of these courses: growers, regulators, marketers and customer service experts.

 These courses help you distinguish yourself from others operating in the cannabis industry with no formal training.

-- There are many different suppliers to the industry, including fertilizer manufacturers, lighting distributors, irrigation equipment suppliers, record keeping software, medium distributors and many more.
-Suppliers who want to supply equipment to a licensed provider or an applicant to the ACMPR require guidance on regulations and how they can best comply with them.
+There are many different suppliers to the industry, including fertilizer manufacturers, lighting distributors, irrigation equipment suppliers, record keeping software, medium distributors and many more.
+Suppliers who want to supply equipment to a licensed provider or an applicant require guidance on regulations and how they can best comply with them.

 The job and volunteer opportunities that are posted on the above website are provided solely for the student's information.
 Mount Royal does not endorse, screen or evaluate these opportunities and has no control over the accuracy of the postings or the quality or safety of the opportunities advertised.
 It is the student's responsibility to investigate these opportunities to ensure that they are appropriate for the student and meet the student's expectations.
 If the student is successful at obtaining a position from one of these postings, the student is solely responsible for its employment or volunteer relationship with the external organization or business.